JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 Telemetry is controlled by properties in the FIDO2 **dynamic configuration** (see the [FIDO2 Server Properties](fido2-server-properties-config.md) reference for how to read and update dynamic configuration).
-Defaults are sensible, so metrics are on out of the box.
+Out of the box metrics use the default values for these properties as listed below:

 | Property | Default | Description |
 |---|---|---|